 The reference list needs to be tidy, complete and consistent in style.
 Follow strictly the recommended format of the journal or the institution where you want to publish/submit your work.
 For citations in the text check professional journal articles for appropriate style.
-Software such as endnote may be used for this task.
+Software such as endnote may be used for this task, but no such software is perfect.
+You still must carefully proofread and check the completeness and correctness of your references.
+Reviewers often use the reference list as an indicator whether or not the author paid attention to detail.
+A poorly crafted reference list usually means that also the data were handled and interpreted in a sloppy and careless way.